Dahyun

-Kim Da-hyun (Korean: 김다현; born May 28, 1998), known mononymously as Dahyun, is a South Korean singer and rapper.
+Kim Da-hyun (Korean: 김다현; born May 28, 1998), known mononymously as Dahyun, is a South Korean singer, rapper, and actress.
 She is a member of the South Korean girl group Twice, formed by JYP Entertainment in 2015.

 Life and career

 Dahyun was born in Seongnam, Gyeonggi, on May 28, 1998.
 She grew up with her parents and has an older brother.
 At a young age, she began singing with her Christian church choir.
 Dahyun first gained attention in sixth grade in elementary school with a dance at church called the "eagle dance", which was posted on YouTube.
 Dahyun was recruited to become a trainee for JYP Entertainment after a talent scout saw her performance at a dance festival, and she subsequently trained with them for over three years.

 In 2015, Dahyun competed in Sixteen, a reality television show to determine the members of JYP Entertainment's new girl group.
 One of the nine successful participants, Dahyun was subsequently selected to join Twice as a singer and rapper.
 In October that year, she officially debuted with Twice with the release of their extended play (EP), The Story Begins, and the lead single "Like Ooh-Ahh".

 Dahyun graduated from Hanlim Multi Art School in 2017.
 That year, in Gallup Korea's annual music poll, she was voted the seventeenth most popular idol in South Korea.

-In November 2018, Dahyun was criticized by right-wing Japanese lawmaker Masaru Onodera for wearing a T-shirt made by Marymond, an organization that raises funds for helping comfort women, victims of sexual slavery by the Imperial Japanese Army during World War II.
+In November 2018, Dahyun was criticized by right-wing Japanese lawmaker Masaru Onodera for wearing a T-shirt made by Marymond, an organization that raises funds to help comfort women who were victims of sexual slavery by the Imperial Japanese Army during World War II.
 In the aftermath, The Korea Times criticized J. Y. Park, founder of JYP Entertainment, for failing to speak up in her defense.

+On May 4, 2024, it was announced that Dahyun would be making her acting debut in the independent film Run to You.
+She was also cast in You Are the Apple of My Eye, a Korean remake of the 2011 Taiwanese film of the same name.
+The film premiered at the 29th Busan International Film Festival in October 2024.
+On September 10, Dahyun made her runway debut at New York Fashion Week, wearing the Michael Kors 2025 Spring/Summer collection.
+In 2025, Dahyun was cast in Love Me, a Korean remake of Swedish television series Älska mig (2019–2020).

 Endorsements

 In March 2021, Dahyun and bandmate Sana were selected as the models for skincare brand A'pieu.
 In April 2022, Dahyun renewed her contract with A'pieu until 2024.
+In July 2023, Dahyun was named global ambassador for American fashion brand Michael Kors.